webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

 ## How to Use

-With the CLI, you can develop various types of external apps or services.
+With the CLI, you can develop various types of downloadable apps or services.
 For detailed instructions, refer to the each tutorial.

 <div class="table-container">
   <table class="table is-bordered is-fullwidth">